hmbr-project/documentation/browse_portal.md

 The `data` button will take you to the faceted data search page, the heart of the portal's functionality, described below.

 Below these are a set of pre-defined, commonly accessed queries.
-As an example, one can easily retreive all 10x Chromium 3' v2 sequenced FASTQ files, useful if, for example, you're interested in finding data suitable to [export to the Terra Optimus pipeline](to be entered).
+As an example, one can easily retreive all samples from male subjects in the PROTECT study.

 ### Faceted Search Page